CiaranMoran27/pands-project2021/README.md

 __3.3.2 Choosing a Model__

 One aim of this project was gain a basic understanding of Machine Learning.
-With this in mind it was decided import the *sklearn* library to explore one of the simpler machine learning models and run it on the Iris Dataset in an attempt to classify the target species.
+With this in mind it was decided to import the *sklearn* library to explore one of the simpler machine learning models and run it on the Iris Dataset in an attempt to classify the target species.
 Altough Ronald Fisher had good success classifying species with LDA, a model that assumes Guassian distribution and the same covariance matrix accross classes, it was decided to look for a simpler model that that doesnt directly make these assumptions.

 <br/>